blynkkk/blueprints/Particle Quickstart/README.md

 ## 3. Blynk webhook setup
 Control of the Particle hardware remotely from the Blynk web dashboard or mobile app is accomplished using a Blynk webhook and the Particle HTTP API.
 When the state of the switch widget on the Blynk web dashboard or mobile app is changed, a Blynk webhook assigned to the same datastream is called.
 The webhook makes a Particle HTTP API call to a Particle cloud function with a device-unique token that sends data to the Particle hardware.

-1. In the [Blynk.Console](https://blynk.cloud/), navigate to **Settings** > **Webhooks** and create a new webhook for datastream V16 based on the information shown in the next image.
+1. In the [Blynk.Console](https://blynk.cloud/), navigate to **Settings** > **Webhooks** and create a new webhook for datastream V16 based on the information shown in the next image
-2. After you are finished configuring the webhook, click **Test webhook** to verify it doesn’t throw an error (it won’t send the datastream value here, so don’t expect to see the LED on your Particle device change).
+2. After you are finished configuring the webhook, click **Test webhook** to verify it doesn’t throw an error (it won’t send the datastream value here, so don’t expect to see the LED on your Particle device change)
-3. Click **Create Webhook** to save it and close the dialog.
+3. Click **Create Webhook** to save it and close the dialog

 Note that the **Blynk webhook request quota is 1 per minute*** so any datastream value changes sooner than 60 seconds will not execute the webhook.